Skip to content

-Bwindi Impenetrable Forest NP is a home to half of the world population of mountain gorillas and a prime destination for mountain gorilla trekking experience.
+Bwindi Impenetrable Forest NP located in Uganda’s south-west region is a prime destination for mountain gorilla trekking experience where a half of the global population of these endangered apes occur.
 Lying on the edges of the Albertine Rift, the 330km2 UNESCO world heritage site of Bwindi is one of the oldest rainforests on the continent that survived the ice age and now protects a unique variety of flora and fauna.
-Bwindi’s rich biodiversity include a 54% of the world’s population of mountain gorillas, a large population of chimpanzee, elephants, butterflies, endemic birds and plant diversity.

 Biodiversity of Bwindi Impenetrable Forest NP

-The Bwindi forest is an ancient rainforest, a biodiversity hotspot set along the eastern ridges of the Albertine rift, known for its wide range of endemism.
-Bwindi’s exceptional biodiversity includes half of the global population of mountain gorillas, large population of chimpanzee, L’hoest’s’ monkey and other smaller primates.
+Bwindi forest is an ancient rainforest, a biodiversity hotspot set along the eastern ridges of the Albertine rift, known for its wide range of endemism.
+Bwindi Impenetrable Forest exceptional biodiversity includes a 54% of the world’s population of mountain gorillas, a large population of chimpanzee, L’hoest’s’ monkey and other smaller primates, endemic birds and a unique plant diversity.
 Large herbivores include a sizable population of forest elephants, a diversity of duikers, 300 species of butterflies, 200sp of trees including 10 endemics and over 100 species of ferns.

 Quick facts;